CodeCasterNL/WindowsServiceExtensions/docs/index.md

 ﻿# WindowsServiceExtensions
 This package is relevant to developers who want to write reliable background tasks running under a Windows Service.
+The .NET BackgroundService is nice, but is abstracted away from a Windows Service, because it's not designed to be one.

+This is meant as a utility library that glues BackgroundServices and Windows Services together.

 ## Installation
 Through [NuGet](https://www.nuget.org/packages/CodeCaster.WindowsServiceExtensions/):